FACTBOX-Airlines suspend flights due to coronavirus outbreak

 * Oman's civil aviation authority halted all flights between the sultanate and Iran. * Tajikistan has suspended all flights to and from Iran until the virus situation there stabilises, the Civil Aviation Agency said on Feb.
 24.

-* Tunisia may suspend some flights to Italy. * Turkish Airlines has cancelled its flights to four Iranian cities and decreased the frequency of flights to Tehran until Feb.
-27.
+* Tunisia may suspend some flights to Italy. * Turkish Airlines extended a cancellation of flights to Iranian cities, with the exception to flights to Tehran, until March 10.

 * Vietnam's Bamboo Airways suspends flights between Da Nang and Nha Trang to Seoul's Incheon International Airport, starting Feb.
 26 For a Factbox on the impact on companies, click